kpumwong/kpumwong-ness.github.io/_posts/2015-04-01-Generating-music-with-an-RNN.md

 ---
 layout: post
-title: Generating music with an LSTM algorithm
+title: Generating music with an RNN
 ---
 <!--<img src="/images/fulls/01.jpg" class="fit image">-->
 This was the final project of the Growth Tribe course I finished in October 2020.
 I wanted to see if I could get and LSTM network to create music ideas on piano with midi, based only on music from the Beatles.